forerunner2/visual_wholebody_isaaclab/README.md

 This repository contains code and assets adapted from upstream projects.
 Please consult the licenses of the original project and all third-party dependencies before using or redistributing the code, models, or assets.

-A dedicated license file should be added to this repository only after confirming that its terms are compatible with all upstream code and assets.